From a user's perspective, TimescaleDB exposes what look like singular tables,

 This time-and-space partitioning is primarily used for distributed hypertables.
-With such two-dimensional partitioning, each time interval will also be partitioned across multiple nodes comprising the distributed hypertables.
-In such cases, for the same hour, information about some portion of the devices will be stored on each node.
+With such two-dimensional partitioning, each time interval is also partitioned across multiple nodes comprising the distributed hypertables.
+In such cases, for the same hour, information about some portion of the devices are stored on each node.
 This allows multi-node TimescaleDB to parallelize inserts and queries for data during that time interval.

 Each chunk is implemented using a standard database table.
 (In PostgreSQL internals, the chunk is actually a "child table" of the "parent" hypertable.)
 A chunk includes constraints that specify and enforce its partitioning ranges, e.g., that the time interval of the chunk covers ['2020-07-01 00:00:00+00', '2020-07-02 00:00:00+00'), and all rows included in the chunk must have a time value within that range.
-Any space partitions will be reflected as chunk constraints as well.
+Any space partitions are reflected as chunk constraints as well.
 As these ranges and partitions are non-overlapping, all chunks in a hypertable are disjoint in their partitioning dimensional space.

 Knowledge of chunks' constraints are used heavily in internal database